Sensory Pea Pod for Special Needs

 This toy provides deep touch pressure (DTP) in the form of firm tactile sensory input or proprioceptive input to the whole body.
 When administered to the whole body, this therapy (DTP) has a calming, organizing effect on children and adults alike.

 DEEP PRESSURE THERAPY

 With a rise in popularity over the past couple of years, people are wondering why weighted blankets are so calming.

-The reason is deep touch pressure!
+The reason is deep pressure touch stimulation.

 But, before we dive into what deep touch pressure (DTP) is, it's important to start with our body's sensory system to figure out why DTP is even an important and useful therapy to consider.